 In all fairness, it’s important to point out that when I had initially begun to seek healing, I wasn’t being totally honest with God.
 I would go up for prayer and seek healing for the man who was hurting me, but not FOR me.
 I wanted God to stop my hurting by forcing this man to treat me right so that we could live happily ever after.
 However, that’s not how healing works and, thankfully, that’s not how God works either.

 Through the Soul-Ties Detox process, God wanted to show me myself.
 Not just my reflection in the mirror, but the condition of my heart.
 I didn’t just end up in toxic relationships, I was shaped in them.
 It wasn’t enough to just identify and remove myself from those who hurt me in relationships.
 I had to understand why I desired love from people who would never love me the way I deserved.
 So I detoxed using the same process that many are going through today.

-The Official Soul-Ties® Detox is different because it has been uniquely designed to address the long-term spiritual and practical needs of a person’s emotional healing Journey.
+The Official Soul-Ties Detox is different because has been designed to address the long-term spiritual and practical needs of a person’s emotional healing Journey.
 We pay close attention to God’s purposeful design of you, the tangible (what we can see and touch), as well as the intangible (what we cannot see and touch).
 Then we give both the tangible and intangible their due attention by providing an actual process of rescue, recovery and rehabilitation.